naninovel/docs/docs/en/guide/memory-management.md

 ## Lifetime Management

-Resource provider manager keeps track of the references to the loaded resources and dispose (unload) the resources when they're not used ("held") by any users ("holders").
+The resource provider manager keeps track of references to loaded resources and disposes (unloads) them when they're not used ("held") by any users ("holders").

 The mechanism is most prominent in script commands.
 For example, let's assume you want to play a background music with a custom command.
-The audio player will require an audio clip asset (resource) to play, so we need to preload and "hold" the asset before the command is executed and release it after:
+The audio player will require an audio clip asset (resource) to play, so we need to preload and "hold" the asset before the command is executed and release it afterward:

 ```csharp
 public class PlayMusic : Command, Command.IPreloadable